When Will Seattle Reckon with Its Own Racism?

 On a cold February night, Mary Jane Pepper Lawson was walking outside an apartment building on Union Street on Seattle’s First Hill.
 According to charging documents from the King County Prosecutor’s office, Lawson heard a man hurling the N-word at her.
 Lawson described him leaping over a railing and running toward her.
 Before she could react, she told first responders, the man hit her, knocking her to the ground.
 While she was down, she said, he continued to punch and kick her before retreating into his apartment.
 Lawson reported the incident to law enforcement, and responding officers documented visible injuries consistent with an assault.

-French has since been charged with a hate crime in connection with this attack.
-Prosecutors, citing the severity of the assault and the threat French poses to public safety, have requested bail be set at $20,000.
+The assailant has since been charged with a hate crime in connection with this attack.
+Prosecutors, citing the severity of the assault and the threat he poses to public safety, have requested bail be set at $20,000.

 The implications of this attack extend far beyond one man’s violent actions.
 It is a grim reminder that despite its liberal self-image, that violence is not an anomaly.
 It is the logical consequence of a system that continues to devalue Black and Indigenous lives in ways both explicit and insidious.